 There has been a huge increase in demand for artificial intelligence (AI) and data science leveraging machine learning (ML) both inside and outside IT.
 This has an impact both on what is being developed and operated as well as how.
 Machine learning can be used in many stages of development, helping inform priorities and decisions, set accurate budgets, rapidly prototype, review and test, and even assist in programming.

-In 2023, one of the machine learning methods making waves is Generative AI, the technology to create new content by using existing content (files, text, audio, images).
+One of the machine learning methods making waves is Generative AI, the technology to create new content by using existing content (files, text, audio, images).
 Generative AI can be used to assist software development, in targeted marketing, and even assist in pharmaceutical development.
 It’s expected that within just 3 years, Generative AI will account for 10% of all data produced.

 In software development, generative AI will be able to take over some of the more robotic elements of coding, more of an “augmented programming” assist, allowing programmers to work on higher-level coding requirements.